Remi-Gau/olfactory_fmri_blind/src/analysis_func/README.md

 `step_*_glm_group.m`

-## Running the ROI based analysis in native space to get time courses and percent signal change for each ROIs
+## Running the ROI based analysis

+Can be done in native space to get time courses and percent signal change for each ROIs

 You will first need to create the ROIs (or you can download them from neurovault (_insert URL_)) that will be used for this analysis.